 Can references be without authors, dates and titles?

-This is the third and final lesson about Locating Source Details.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Locating Source Details.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concept of sources, source details and reference elements in academic contexts